ST Edge AI Core - Command-line Interface

 - supported target:

-Indicate the expected compression level applied on the different
+Indicates the expected compression level applied on the different

 operators.
 Supported values:

-none|lossless|low|medium|high
+none|lossless|low|medium|high (Default:

-) to apply the same level for all operators, or
+lossless) to apply the same level for all operators, or

-file to define a compression level by
+a simple json file to define a compression level by

 operator. - Optional